TheJaysH/Show-MessageBox/README.md

 # WinFormDialogTest
-This is a test utitlity to create win dialogs, supports command line aguments.
+This is a utility to invoke a Windows MessageBox with specified criteria.